kesh-lang/kesh/examples.md

 --> 'Hey, Joe!'
 ```

-In **kesh**, a function is an object and an object is a function (producing an object of itself applied as a prototype to the provided object).
+In **kesh**, a function is an object and an object is a function (producing a new object with itself applied as prototype to the provided object).

 ### Conditionals